RachaelC358/Quantum-Daemonum/README.md

-# quantum-computer-game-1

-Quantum Daemonum
+# Quantum Daemonum

-A simple game where you play as as a wicked spirit in a battle with Van Helsing who is played by a quantum computer.
+A simple game where you play as as a wicked spirit in a battle with Van Helsing who has harnassed the power of a quantum simulator.
 Van Helsing will attempt to guess your true name in an attempt to gain power over and and defeat you.
-You can attempt to thwart him with spiritual attacks.
+Fight to stall the computer and win using magic spells.

+This game was designed to test Grover's algorithm, which runs on the quantum simulator and can find an object in an unordered list faster than on a classical computer by putting qubits in superposition.